Dirac4pi/TRESC/readme.md

 a small effect on results but will significantly increases the one-electron integral cost.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;SRTP is currently has no evidence support, if you're interested, try keyword `SRTP` when performing DKH2 calculation.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;SRTP is currently has no evidence support, if you're interested, try keyword `pppVp` in module Hamiltonian when performing DKH2 calculation.<br>

 ## Analyses for spinor states